 // Creative / process //

 CREATIVE / PROCESS classes and workshops are taught by leading movement practitioners and reflect current developments in the field of contemporary dance.
-Each series takes a multi-faceted approach that integrates technique and creative process.
+Each series takes a multi-faceted investigative approach that may include research in somatics, performance, performance-making, writing for dance, design for performance, voice and movement, improvisation, movement generation and theory.
+Each class is unique based on the research of each artist, see lab descriptions.

 CREATIVE / PROCESS SERIES